marco-m/concourse-ci-formula/README.md

 **Q**: what are the credentials ?
 **A**: Look into generated file `secrets.txt`.
 If the file doesn't exist or has wrong credentials, run: `vagrant ssh -c /vagrant/scripts/welcome.sh`, it will both print the information and re-create the `secrets.txt` file.

-**Q**: Why the `Minio S3 web server` is listening on `http://localhost:9000` while the `S3 endpoint for pipelines` is something like `http://10.0.2.15:9000` ?
-**A**: Because the `Minio S3 webserver` is meant to be reachable by the user from the host running the VM, so it is using VirtualBox port forwarding.
-On the other end, the `S3 endpoint for pipelines` is used by the Concourse pipeline.
-Since the pipeline is running inside a container with a different network namespace, it cannot accept `localhost` addresses.
-As such, we pass the non-routable address that VirtualBox assigns by DHCP to the first network interface of the VM guest.
-Normally you don't have to worry for any of this, just use a parametric pipeline; Concourse will lookup the parameters in Vault (assuming you followed the instructions in the Vault section of this document).

 ## Security considerations and production use